You are here:

 Our Indigenous Students

 Shore partners with the Yalari Foundation, to offer education and support to Indigenous students.
 These boys are welcomed from all over Australia and attend Shore as boarders and day students.
-In 2020 we look forward to welcoming five new Indigenous students into year 7.
+In 2020 we welcomed five new Indigenous students into year 7.

 The Shore Foundation is proud to partner with Cate Fryda and her team of teaching professionals.
 They work to ensure all our students have the best possible school experience.
-They currently work with over 200 students.
 Care for each of the students is tailored to meet individual needs, whether this is extra support with school work or ensuring students feel included and connected.